karmacelina/karmacelina.github.io/_posts/2016-09-25-first-post.md

 ---
 layout: post
-title: "Kilómetro Cero"
+title: Beginnings - Week 1 @ Metis
 ---

-Hello!
-The title of this first blog post refers to [kilometer zero](https://en.wikipedia.org/wiki/Kilometre_zero), a location from which distances are gauged from.
 This was the first week of the Fall 2016 Metis Data Science bootcamp; from now on, I will be living and breathing more data science than ever before.

 My name is Laura Colón-Meléndez.
 I recently finished a PhD in Physics and have spent the summer teaching myself Python, going over statistics, and learning a bit about machine learning.